 Planning is a bore

 Attempts at giving a 13th salary, personal finance training, invitations to buy holiday packages in monthly instalments from January, and to visit the village in November before prices hike, have all failed.
 They are no fun; they call for planning.
 And they don’t trigger the adrenaline charged, last minute execution Kenyans are obsessed with.
-Two years ago when Form One selection was announced, for the first time, in early December, the Kenyan parent’s lamentation was, “Argh!
-Now why did (CS) Matiang’I do so?
-Now we must pay fees which means not having any money for spending!”
+In 2017 when Form One selection was announced, for the first time, in early December, as opposed to early February the following year, the Kenyan parent’s lamentation was, “Argh!
+Now why did (CS) Matiang’i do so?
+Now we must pay fees in December , which means not having any money for spending!”

 Who will protect the hapless Kenyan from himself?

-If you would like to have your sales team sell more, we can help.
+If you would like to have your team, manage their personal finances better, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.

 About Author